publishpress/publishpress.github.io/docs/development/review-library.md

 require_once 'vendor/autoload.php';
 ```

+**Only free plugins should initialize this library**.

-The library should be initialized in the method of your plugin that loads the main WordPress hooks.
+It can be instantiated and initialized in the method that loads the main WordPress hooks.

-You can add it to the main class of the plugin.
-When instantiating it you have to pass 3 params: the plugin slug (the same one used in the URL of the WordPress repository), the plugin's name, and the logo URL (optional).
+When instantiating this library, you have to pass three params:

+the plugin slug (the same one used in the URL of the WordPress repository)
-Pro plugins don't require this library, if they use they embed the free plugin.
-If you instantiate this library on both free and pro plugins, users will probably see duplicated banners.
+the plugin's name
+the URL for the logo (optional)

-It by default displays the banner when the following condition is true:
+It by default displays the banner when the following conditional is true:

 ```php
 is_admin() && current_user_can('edit_posts')